Natural Health

 Energy Drink May Hold Key to Alzheimer's Treatment about undefined

-Taurine is made by the body, and sizable amounts of it are found in the brain and muscles, including the heart muscle.
-Doctors use taurine clinically – and with great success -- in the treatment of congestive heart failure and liver disease.
-Taurine is important to the central nervous system.
-It's found in high amounts in breast milk because it's vital to the development of the brain.
-These facts explain why taurine is added to energy drinks -- some studies suggest it can enhance mental capabilities, improve exercise capacity and raise athletic performance.
+The body makes taurine, and sizable amounts are found in the brain and muscles, including the heart muscle.
+Doctors use taurine clinically – and with great success – in the treatment of congestive heart failure and liver disease.
+Taurine is essential to the central nervous system.
+It's found in high amounts in breast milk because it's vital to brain development.
+These facts explain why taurine is added to energy drinks -- some studies suggest it can enhance mental capabilities, improve exercise capacity, and raise athletic performance.
 But there are also scientists who dispute this.
 As the debate continues, new research suggests that taurine’s benefits to the brain could do more than impart energy.
 They might also help treat Alzheimer’s disease.

 Taurine Supports Healthy Brain Cell Communication